 "I spend long hours in the building, and when I have a break, I want to get outside.
 I like to walk around the perimeter of the parking lot, which has a lot of green space.
 One day a nearby car owner honked with her remote, and when I flinched, she gave me a dirty look - not so relaxing after all!"

 In Rethinking a Lot, Eran Ben-Joseph argues that parking lots are a largely untapped resourse with potential to provide space for art, commerce, relaxation, socializing, sports, and nature.
 Ben-Joseph profiles parking lots that combine architectural design, landscaping, and indigenous beauty, and serve innovative functions, some practical, some whimsical, and everything in between.
 And Fast Park, an airport parking corporation with facilities in fourteen markets, highlights its focus on being a low-stress and environmentally friendly operation.

-Whether you park in an artfully designed "high end" lot or an ugly duckling blacktop, when you've driven for hours and park in a lot, there comes a moment of transition, of tension falling away: sounds of cicadas from the grassy outskirts and fragrant notes of sagebrush signal a peaceful interval as you head to your destination.
+Whether you park in an artfully designed "high end" lot or a nondescript blacktop, when you've driven for hours and park in a lot, there comes a moment of transition, of tension falling away: sounds of cicadas from the grassy outskirts and fragrant notes of sagebrush signal a peaceful interval as you head to your destination.
 The last thing you need to hear at a moment like this is a honking horn as someone confirms locking or locates a car with a smartphone.

 Gas stations are another setting where remote horn use diminishes the experience.
 There's a reason why gas stations are called rest stops!
 Whether a visitor is